 His reaction was priceless!
 I laughed out loud watching him, and hope you enjoy the drama.

 Well, friends, I hope you enjoyed my Trunk or Treat Bug Bistro.
-Here are the links to more Trunk or Treat inspiration from my blogger friends.
+Be sure to check out my Ancient Egyptian Tomb Trunk or Treat Ideas, and below are the links to more Trunk or Treat inspiration from my blogger friends.

 Have fun hopping through this year’s Halloween Trunk or Treat.
 Happy Spooking!